videoearn/videoearner/README.md

 ## Prerequisites:
 You will need to have linux OS along with docker installed.

-For Windows users, paid version of chrome extension is available.
+A paid version of chrome extension is available for both windows and linux users.
 Please find the link [here](http://tinyurl.com/yckhaf3d)

 ## Download and run the script